 If you live in Spain legally for more than 183 days a year, you’ll be considered a tax resident, meaning you must pay taxes on your worldwide income to the Spanish Tax Agency.
 This applies whether you’re a remote employee working for a non-Spanish company, a freelancer, or a contractor.

-- Not having been a Spanish tax resident in the last 5 years.
+- Not have been a Spanish tax resident in the last 5 years.

 - Move to Spain for work.